jameswyper/ashridge/README.md

 Build and tag the image in the docker directory, and launch it with at least the following volumes (locations below are mount points inside the container)
 -   /home/james/code - put the contents of the src directory here
 -   /home/james/data - processed results will go here
--   /home/james/.netrc - a .netrc format file with credentials for the two systems
+-   /home/james/.netrc - a .netrc format file with credentials for the two systems AND your email - see "Two Factor Authentication" below

 (to save you searching - the .netrc format is one line per website with the syntax "machine <website> user <username> password <password>" for each website i.e. GotSport and Wholegame, without the double quotes)